 We learned the imagery had been created by a 15th century painter named Minas who was a local artist.
-The frescoes reflect his personal touches, such as making generous use of several shades of red and using an asymmetrical approach to the faces and background.
-While his work is largely faithful to the Byzantine tradition of painting, it also selectively incorporates western European elements.
+The frescoes reflect his personal touches, such as making generous use of several shades of red and an asymmetrical approach to the faces and background.
+While his work is faithful to the Byzantine tradition of painting, it also selectively incorporates western European elements.

-According to iconographer Reverend Monk Dometios of the Church of St. Barnabas, from 1191–1489, with the conquest of Cyprus by the Crusaders and later on by the Franks, the Cypriot iconographers attempted to preserve the Byzantine tradition, but there was a disconnection with its source in Constantinople.
+According to iconographer Reverend Monk Dometios of the Church of St. Barnabas, from 1191–1489, with the conquest of Cyprus by the Crusaders and later on by the Franks, the Cypriot iconographers attempted to preserve the Byzantine tradition.
+However, there was a disconnection with its source in Constantinople.
 Over time, the Cypriot iconography took on a parochial and rural character, as evidenced by some of the Troodos churches.
 By the 1400s an “Italian-Byzantine” style flourished on Cyprus, and the work of painters like Minas combined both Eastern and Western techniques.

 According to the dedication inscription preserved above the north entrance of the church, it was built and decorated in 1474 at the expense of priest Vasilios Kamadaou.
 Father Vasilios, together with his wife and two daughters, is depicted offering a model of the church to the Archangel Michael.

-According to Papageorgiou of the Byzantine Museum, each iconographer expresses not only the ideals of his time but also that time itself.
+Each iconographer expresses not only the ideals of his time but also that time itself.
 When he paints the donors–those who have paid for the icon, always shown at the lower part of the icon–he imparts information about the times.